San Joaquin Delta Community College District is seeking an adjunct

 to providing all personnel with equity and diversity

-San Joaquin Delta College is a proud Hispanic-Serving Institution
+San Joaquin Delta College is a proud Chicanx/Latinx and

-students in the California Central Valley.
-The student population
+California Central Valley.
+The student population is as follows by

 San Joaquin Delta College works to create an inclusive environment

-Under the general supervision of the Division Dean the Adjunct
+Under the general supervision of the assigned TrAC Dean, the

-populations, and how these factors relate to the need for
+knowledge and understanding of how these factors relate to the need

 Responsibilities and Duties